abstrnoah/brumaltex/README.md

 There are a number of awesome packages that shouldn't be loaded for all documents but deserve mention anyway:

-- `parskip` - A *de facto* default at this point for my less-than-very-format documents that delimits paragraphs by vertical skips rather than indents.
+- `parskip` - A *de facto* default at this point for my less-than-very-formal documents that delimits paragraphs by vertical skips rather than indents.
 Look a lot cleaner than the default paragraph style, but not appropriate for all documents, especially those that need to be conservative about whitespace.